All Episodes

 And so it would increase the supply of organs.

-we have to allow people to sell their organs but let's that that was just a little aside but I just wanted to bring you up to date about what the IRI Iraqis are doing to earn extra money.
+But let's, that was just a little aside, but I just wanted to bring you up to date about what the Iraqis are doing to earn extra money.

-Welcome to the show Devin.
+Welcome to the show, Devin.

 Ladies and gentlemen, this is my beautiful daughter, Devin.